wavefrontHQ/wavefront-sdk-go/README.md

 Although this library is mostly used by the other Wavefront Go SDKs to send data to Wavefront, you can also use this SDK directly.
 For example, you can send data directly from a data store or CSV file to Wavefront.

-For detailed documentation of SDK types and functions, see [pkg.go.dev](https://pkg.go.dev/github.com/wavefronthq/wavefront-sdk-go/senders)
+To learn more about how to send data, the SDK types, and functions, see [pkg.go.dev documentation](https://pkg.go.dev/github.com/wavefronthq/wavefront-sdk-go)

 # Internal SDK Metrics